Call US

 The benzodiazepines that are considered the least addictive are oxazepam (Serax), clorazepate (Tranxene), and chlordiazepoxide.
 According to Longo, L. P.,(2000), study “Addiction: Part I. Benzodiazepines—Side effects, abuse risk and alternatives”, These medications tend to have slower onset of action and less intense effects, which may make them less rewarding for those seeking to abuse them.

-How Can Benzodiazepine Addiction Impact Workplace Productivity and Safety?
+How Can Benzodiazepine Addiction Affect Work Safety?

 Benzodiazepine use can significantly impact workplace safety, with a noted increase in accident risks when usage extends beyond recommended durations.
 Initially, short-term use may reduce these risks, but prolonged usage and the period immediately after discontinuation are associated with higher risks, potentially reducing productivity and increasing safety hazards.
-This is highlighted in the study “Impact of benzodiazepine use on the risk of occupational accidents” by François-Olivier Baudot, published in PLOS ONE on April 16, 2024.

 How does the duration of benzodiazepine use influence the difficulty of the withdrawal process?